ryhuz/hackweek-GSGD-vouchers/smart-contracts/README.md

 1. Airdrop
     - User list will be retrieved from NDI (\*)
-    - Users will be issued with NdpVouchers NFT
+    - Users will be issued with NFTVouchers
         - each NFT will have 5x$2, 5x$5, and 5x$10
 2. Usage
     - Check performed to see if merchant is whitelisted